Cathedral of St Michael and St George, Aldershot: History

 The church was designed in 1892 in the Early English Gothic Revival style by Ingers Bell and Aston Webb of the War Office.
-The church was built by J. Davey of Brentwood and was dedicated to St George.
+The church was built by J. Davey of Brentwood, Essex and was dedicated to St George.

 Because the building was originally intended as the principal church for the Anglican chaplaincies of the British Army, the foundation stone was laid by Queen Victoria on 27 June 1892.
 The trowel and mallet she used in the ceremony are exhibited in the cathedral's west porch.

 St George's was consecrated on 7 October 1893 by the Rt.
 Rev. Anthony Thorold, the Bishop of Winchester, in the presence of Queen Victoria and other members of the royal family.

 The Catholics, in the meantime, were worshipping in the Church of St Michael and St Sebastian which had been erected in 1855 opposite the Louise Margaret Hospital.
 This church was a large wooden building not unlike a barn in appearance, and was constructed mainly of cast iron with internal wooden pillars.
 The nave had many windows filled with stained glass.

 By the early 1970s St George's was not required by the Anglican chaplaincies because the Church of England had two underused churches in the area while the number of Catholic soldiers was increasing; so, in 1973 it became the seat of the Roman Catholic Bishop of the Forces instead and was dedicated to St Michael and St George.

 The wooden Church of St Michael and St Sebastian, no longer being required as a Catholic place of worship, became an Army store until it burned in 1983.

 The Royal Army Service Corps has had a very long and close association with the church, holding a memorial service there each year on a Sunday in July.
 The Corps' Chapel of Remembrance stands to the South of the Sanctuary and contains memorials and books of remembrance.